On the Collapse of Generative Paths: A Criterion and Correction for Diffusion Steering: Theoretical Foundations of ACE for Heterogeneous Ratio-of-Densities

 {Under standard regularity assumptions on the drift and diffusion, the Fokker–Planck equation associated with a given SDE has a unique weak solution for each initial probability density.
 Therefore, if there exists $t_c$ with $h_{t_c}\notin L^1$ (Marginal Path Collapse), there is no probability path $\{p_t^*\}$ that both (i) coincides with $h_t/Z_t$ whenever $h_t\in L^1$ and (ii) solves the same Fokker–Planck equation globally.
 The path produced by FKC, $\{p'_t\}$, is hence a different solution induced by its own initial condition and cannot coincide with the intended ratio-of-densities path.}

 {Empirically, in every heterogeneous setting we tested, violation of the path-existence criterion (Theorem~\ref{thm:main_compactly_supported}) leads FKC to complete failure (typically through unstable or degenerate importance weights) despite the algorithm itself producing finite updates.
 This behavior is exactly the Marginal Path Collapse phenomenon.
-Our path-existence criterion characterizes when $Z_t < \infty$ holds, and Theorem~\ref{thm:adaptive_exponents_main} shows how ACE constructs corrected exponent schedules ensuring that the entire path $\{p_t^*\}_{t\in[0,1]}$ is well-defined, allowing the weighted SDE established in Theorem~\ref{thm:adaptive_path_correction_with_exponents_main} and Algorithm~\ref{alg:ACE} to provide unbiased samples from the desired target.} \end{remark}
+Our path-existence criterion guarantees $Z_t < \infty$ when $C(t)>0$ and detects $Z_t=\infty$ when $C(t)<0$; Theorem~\ref{thm:adaptive_exponents_main} then shows how ACE constructs corrected exponent schedules ensuring that the entire path $\{p_t^*\}_{t\in[0,1]}$ is well-defined, allowing the weighted SDE established in Theorem~\ref{thm:ace_sampling_main} and Algorithm~\ref{alg:ACE} to provide unbiased samples from the desired target.} \end{remark}